Knowledge Level: Intermediate

 Both the motivational and higher body temperature factors can also potentially impact a Threshold test conducted on an indoor trainer.
 Most riders will therefore produce less power for an indoor test compared to one conducted outdoors.
 Also, if you are using a different power measurement system for indoor training, you can’t use the same zones for different devices and should test for both.

 How can I schedule in the additional test?

 Prioritise the test which applies to the most riding you do, for most cyclists, this will be an outdoors test.
-For the second test, as long as you take a full rest day beforehand, it can be scheduled in as a Bonus Session or instead of a midweek indoor trainer workout.
+For the second test, as long as you take a full rest day beforehand, it can be scheduled in as a midweek indoor trainer workout.
 Don’t forget that a Threshold Test is a challenging and effective training session and not just a test.